ilustreous/array_programming_tutorial/sphinxdoc/apnumpy.rst

     open source tools the top being python/numpy/scipy to all students (started in 09').

-  - Microsoft less than a year a go ported numpy/scipy into `IronPython <http://pytools.codeplex.com/wikipage?title=NumPy%20and%20SciPy%20for%20.Net>`_
+  - Microsoft less than a year ago ported numpy/scipy into `IronPython <http://pytools.codeplex.com/wikipage?title=NumPy%20and%20SciPy%20for%20.Net>`_

     - May have some other motives but they value in this space